wagtail/rfcs/text/010-search-query-classes.md

 #### ``And(subqueries, score_function='avg')``

-Combines the two queries with the and operator.
+Combines the subqueries with the and operator.
 This performs an intersection of their result sets and performs the specified score function to combine the scores of each subquery.